BAFBFT/Maze-navigating-robot/README.md

 This concludes the basics of I2C and communication with the colour sensor.
 Best of luck!
 ## Addressing Point 1
-The ambient lighting is recorded when button RF2 is pressed, and the ambient lighting is also remeasured after the buggy has performed in order to have an accurate value of the ambient lighting in the direction it is headed towards.
-A threshold is also calculated based on the value of the ambient lighting and once this threshold is reached the buggy stops and begins it color reading sequence, in the given example the threshold is set for 93% of ambient lighting.
+To accurately measure ambient lighting, the buggy records the initial light level when button RF2 is pressed.
+After completing its maneuver, the buggy re-measures the ambient light in its current direction to ensure an up-to-date value.

+A threshold is then calculated based on this ambient light reading.
+When the light intensity exceeds 93% of this threshold, the buggy halts and initiates its color reading sequence.

 	unsigned int clearVal = color_read_Clear();
 	unsigned int clearThreshold = (93 * clearVal) / 100;